-© CLA 2020

-The CITE Forum is a place to discuss the CLA's technology and licence offerings (such as the Digital Content Store) but also an opportunity for Higher Education Institute's to network, share and disseminate relevant copyright information.

-As UCEM Information Governance Manager I regularly attend the Copyright Licensing Agency (CLA) CITE Forum and presented on-'UCEM's e-Library: Our Story So Far', at the CITE Winter 2021 Forum, held in November 2021.
+© CLA 2020 The CITE Forum is a place to discuss the CLA's technology and licence offerings (such as the Digital Content Store) but also an opportunity for Higher Education Institute's to network, share and disseminate relevant copyright information.
+As UCEM Information Governance Manager I regularly attend the Copyright Licensing Agency (CLA) CITE Forum and presented on-'UCEM's e-Library: Our Story So Far', at the CITE Winter 2021 Forum.
 Source: CLA (2021) UCEM e-Library: Our story so far, a presentation given at the Winter 2021 CITE Forum [video], YouTube.
-Available at: www.youtube.com/watch?v=GmuENzHeGO0&feature=youtu.be [accessed 9 June 2023].
+Available at: www.youtube.com/watch?v=GmuENzHeGO0&feature=youtu.be [accessed 26 January 2024].
 Ref: From 58:05 until 1.28:41.

-- Copyright Licensing Agency (2019) 'CITE 2020 Vision', CITE Magazine, Winter 2019, No. 3 [online]. - Copyright Licensing Agency (2019) 'A CITE to behold', CITE Magazine, Summer 2019, No. 2 [online]. - Copyright Licensing Agency (2018) CITE Magazine A biannual magazine for the CITE Community, Winter 2018, No. 1 [online].
+Further information - Copyright Licensing Agency, CITE - CITE 2020 Vision', CITE Magazine, Winter 2019, No. 3 - 'A CITE to behold', CITE Magazine, Summer 2019, No. 2 & - CITE Magazine A biannual magazine for the CITE Community, Winter 2018, No. 1.

 UCEM is committed to advancing information governance and compliance, ensuring that the services we provide comply with GDPR, Data Protection, Records Management, Copyright, and Information Security.

-Part of my role as involves keeping abreast of the latest developments and benchmarking the work I do against that of others.
+LATEST: In 2024 the UCEM e-Library, in collaboration with UCL, produced a short Copyright Essentials e-learning course (accessed via the UCEM secure Virtual Learning Environment).
+This e-learning will help staff and students better understand copyright and how to apply this understanding to studies, research and other activities.
+Another part of my role as involves keeping abreast of the latest developments and benchmarking the work I do against that of others.
 I also undertake regular Continuing Professional Development (CPD), and an element of this is attending the CITE Forum attending events and conferences provided through my professional body, CILIP - The Library and Information Association, and others.

-CILIP's National Copyright Conference 2023

-This national and virtual conference was held on 16th May and in association with Naomi Korn Associates, as well as great speakers and further experts in the field in attendance.

-#CILIPCopy23 / #copyright

-The Annual CILIP Copyright Conference provided a unique and important chance to update knowledge about the crucial copyright and licensing related issues and developments.
-It also provides an invaluable forum for in-depth presentations by UK experts, informed debate and opportunities to ask questions.

-This conference provided an opportunity to delve deeper into copyright issues and gain a better understanding of how policy impacts on libraries and the information sector and covered the following:

-- Copyright, ethics and creator's rights, - Government Copyright Policy following Brexit, - International Solutions for Orphan Works and Their Applicability to UK Cultural Heritage Organisations, and - Using the copyright exceptions to share content online.
+CILIP's National Copyright Conference 2024 This national and virtual conference was held on 23rd May and in association with Naomi Korn Associates, as well as great speakers and further experts in the field in attendance. #CILIPCopy24 / #copyright The Annual CILIP Online Copyright Conference is an ideal and unique opportunity for all librarians, archivists and information professionals to update their knowledge and professional practice in this crucial area.
+Additionally, it appealed to those who want to update their general copyright, licensing and publishing knowledge.
+This year's conference theme is "Copyright: New Horizons - Attack of the Bots".
+The programme explored different relationships, such as those between copyright and ethics, copyright and licensing, copyright and creators, AI and IP - and all shades in-between.
+Discussions considered how these sometimes symbiotic and sometimes more tension-driven relationships play out in the day-to-day, particularly within the contexts of libraries, universities and cultural heritage organisations.
+The conference programme covered the following: - Al, IP and ethics in the context of black heritage creators' - The Practical Impact of AI on Academic Research, - Al in the UK heritage sector, - The Future of Copyright, and - CLA Licensing and Technology Updates.